mkudrenecky/chat-bot/README.md

 # Chat-bot
-An implementation of a command line and web-based chat bot.
+An ongoing implementation of a command line and web-based chat bot.

 ## Details
 This project leverages ChatterBot coupled with customized training corpus to create a web-based chat bot.
 ChatterBot is a Python library that allows developers to create chatbots.
 It works by utilizing a combination of natural language processing (NLP) techniques and machine learning algorithms to understand and respond to user input in a conversational manner.